snlucas/Forecasts_Py/README.md

-# weather-table
+# Forecasts_Py
- A weather processor app
+ A simple weather forecasts app.
+It was thought to use in the browser and terminal.
+The forecasts range is one week.